josias-r/boarding.js/readme.md

     closeBtnText: "Close", // Text on the close button
     nextBtnText: "Next", // Next button text
-    prevBtnText: "Previous", // Previous button text },
+    prevBtnText: "Previous", // Previous button text
+    preferredSide: "top", // Preffered side on which the popover should render of the HighlightElement
+    alignment: "start", // Alignment of the popover on the side it gets renderd on },
   onNext: () => {}, // Called when moving to next step from current step
   onPrevious: () => {}, // Called when moving to previous step from current step